-It’s possible that Klinefelter syndrome affects even more boys and men than statistics suggest.
+It’s possible that Klinefelter syndrome affects even more male children and adults than statistics suggest.
 Sometimes symptoms are so mild that they go unnoticed.
-Or symptoms can be misdiagnosed being caused by other similar conditions.
+Or symptoms can be misdiagnosed as being caused by other similar conditions.

 Everyone is born with 23 pairs of chromosomes, or 46 chromosomes in total, inside each of their cells.
 These include two sex chromosomes, X and Y.

-- Females are born with two X chromosomes, XX.
-These chromosomes give them female sexual traits like breasts and a uterus.
+- People who are born female have two X chromosomes, XX.
+These chromosomes give them sexual traits like breasts and a uterus.

-- Males are born with one X and one Y chromosome, XY.
-These chromosomes give them male traits such as a penis and testicles.
+- People who are born male have one X and one Y chromosome, XY.
+These chromosomes give them traits such as a penis and testicles.

-Boys with Klinefelter syndrome are born with an extra X, causing their cells to have XXY chromosomes.
-This mistake happens randomly during conception.
-About half the time the mistake starts in the mother’s egg.
+People with Klinefelter syndrome are born with an extra X, causing their cells to have XXY chromosomes.
+This happens randomly during conception.
+About half the time the extra chromosome starts in the mother’s egg.
 The other half of the time it comes from the father’s sperm.

-Some boys have more than one extra X chromosome.
+Some people with the syndrome have more than one extra X chromosome.
 For example, their chromosome might look like this: XXXXY.
 Others have different chromosome abnormalities in each cell.
-For example, some cells might be XXY, while others are XXXY.
+For example, some cells might be XY, while others are XXY.
 This is called mosaicism.

-A small number of males with Klinefelter syndrome are diagnosed before birth when their mother has one of these tests:
+A small number of males with Klinefelter syndrome receive a diagnosis before birth when their mother has one of these tests:

-- Amniocentesis: In this test, a technician removes a small amount of amniotic fluid from the sac surrounding the baby.
+- Amniocentesis.
+During an amniocentesis, a technician removes a small amount of amniotic fluid from the sac surrounding the baby.
 The fluid is then examined in a lab for chromosome problems.

-- Chorionic villus sampling: Cells from tiny finger-like projections called chorionic villi in the placenta are removed.
+- Chorionic villus sampling.
+Cells from tiny finger-like projections called chorionic villi in the placenta are removed during a chorionic villus sampling.
 These cells are then tested for chromosome problems.

 Because these tests can increase the risk for a miscarriage, they usually aren’t done unless the baby is at risk for a chromosome problem.
-Often Klinefelter syndrome isn’t discovered until a boy reaches puberty or later.
+Often, Klinefelter syndrome isn’t discovered until a child reaches puberty or later.

-If your child is slow to develop, see an endocrinologist.
+If your child seems like they’re developing slowly and it feels concerning, talk with your child’s pediatrician.
+They may refer you to an endocrinologist.
 This doctor specializes in diagnosing and treating hormonal conditions.

 During the exam, your doctor will ask about any symptoms or development issues you or your child has.
-Two types of tests are used to diagnose Klinefelter syndrome:
+The main test used to diagnose Klinefelter syndrome is:

 Mild symptoms often don’t need to be treated.
-Males with more obvious symptoms should start treatment as early as possible, preferably during puberty.
+Males with more obvious symptoms are often encouraged to start treatment as early as possible, preferably during puberty.
 Starting treatment early can prevent some of the symptoms.

 One of the main treatments is testosterone replacement therapy.
-Taking testosterone around the time of puberty will trigger the development of male characteristics that normally happen at puberty, such as:
+Taking testosterone around the time of puberty will trigger the development of characteristics that normally happen at puberty for people who are born biologically male, such as: